indichealth/indic-health-demo/README.md

 ![Demo](./screenshots/english_query_1.png)

-(You can find responses for example queries in 'screenshots' folder)
+(You can find responses for some example queries in 'screenshots' folder)

 **Note**: